 y_pred = lin_reg.predict(X.reshape(-1,1))

-We can plot the predictions, y_pred, against feature X as a line plot, over the scatter plot of the feature and response data like we made in Step 4.
-Here we repeat Step 4, with the addition of plt.plot, which produces a line plot by default, to plot the feature and the model-predicted response values.
+We can plot the predictions, y_pred, against feature X as a line plot, over the scatter plot of the feature and response data like we made in Figure 2.6.
+Here we make the addition of plt.plot, which produces a line plot by default, to plot the feature and the model-predicted response values for the model training data.
 Notice that we follow the X and y data with 'r' in our call to plt.plot.
 This keyword argument causes the line to have a red color and is part of a shorthand syntax for plot formatting.

 This code can be used to plot the raw data, as well as the fitted model predictions on these data: